nicxes/stadium/README.md

     3. Commit and push both the new asset and the generated `assets.zip` file

 ### Branch Management
-- The [playground branch](https://github.com/legovader09/OW-Stadium-Build-Planner/tree/playground) is designated for experimental development and proof-of-concept testing
+- The [playground branch](https://github.com/legovader09/OW-Stadium-Build-Planner/tree/playground) is designated for experimental development and proof-of-concept testing.
+  - The playground can be accessed here: [playground.owbuildplanner.com](https://playground.owbuildplanner.com)
 - The staging branch is reserved for production-ready code changes and should be used for all official pull requests

 ## TODO: